ilarramendi/BetterCovers/README.md

 </div>
 ```
 For each enabled mediainfo PROPERTY.
-In addition to this it overwrites the same variables that are on `:root {}` from the css with the values from `config.json` as a style tag in the html.
+In addition to this it overwrites the same variables that are on `:root {}` from the css with the values from `config.json` as a style tag in the html and add a stylesheet import to the default cover.css or a new file located next to the executable

 # Parameters
 `-o` Ovewrite covers